 Chief of Staff

-Would you like to work closely with two experienced entrepreneurs, providing administrative and operational support to them?
-Do you have an interest in children, specifically elementary-aged kids (6-10 years old)?
-Our company is building an iPad app for children that helps them discover their interests and access the wealth of information online.
-We’re looking for an experienced assistant to work closely with two of our founders, helping with everything that comes up in the day-to-day of running a startup.
+Would you like to work closely with an experienced entrepreneur, providing administrative and operational support to him?
+Our company is building the missing Internet tools for children that helps kids connect with their friends and explore their interests.
+We’re looking for an experienced assistant to work closely with our co-founder, helping with everything that comes up in the day-to-day of running a startup.

 It’s important to us that you have previous experience as an assistant to an executive in a company.
-Also, it’s a big plus if you have experience with kids and parents since you’ll regularly interact with parents and their children.
-Finally, it’s important you have had a full-time remote job with a company because our team is entirely remote.
+It’s also important you have had a full-time remote job with a US company because our team is entirely remote.

-The focus of this role will be assisting our CEO, Keith, and our President, David.
-We’re currently a small team of six full-time people and a few contractors, but soon we will be launching our product, raising a new round of funding, and expanding our team.
+The focus of this role will be assisting our President, David.
+We’re currently a small team of six full-time people and dozens of contractors, but soon we will be launching our product, raising a new round of funding, and expanding our team.

-Personality-wise, Keith and David are easygoing, but they’re both experienced entrepreneurs so their standards are incredibly high.
+Personality-wise, David is easygoing, but he's an experienced entrepreneur so his standards are incredibly high.
 The emails you’ll be drafting are complex so it’s important that your natural personality is very detail-oriented.
 The stakes are high and an email to an investor in which you get a detail wrong can impact a fundraise.
 Similarly, calendaring is often complicated, dealing with multiple time zones and different calendars and you’ll be expected to get the details right every time.
 You need to be the kind of person who never forgets to mention the time zone when proposing a time for a meeting and never forgets the zoom link.
 In addition, you’ll need to be a strong writer, skilled at crafting tricky communication with a high degree of social finesse.
-Keith and David are looking for an assistant who will hit the ground running, in all of these areas.
+David is looking for an assistant who will hit the ground running, in all of these areas.

-The second aspect of this job will be acting as a recruiting coordinator because Keith and David currently oversee all of our hiring.
+The second aspect of this job will be acting as a recruiting coordinator because David currently oversees some of our hiring.
 You’ll help refine job descriptions, post job openings, draft outreach to candidates, and conduct some first round interviews.
 It’s okay if you don’t have a lot of experience with recruiting; we will help you learn our approach to recruiting.
 However, we want to make sure that you’re excited to help with recruiting.

 The last third of this job is helping with miscellaneous projects related to the product we’re building.
-This is where it’s really helpful if you have experience with elementary-aged children and their parents.
-Most weeks, you will coordinate with parents so Keith, David, and others can meet with parents and kids on Zoom.
+Most weeks, you will coordinate with parents so David and others on the team can meet with parents and kids on Zoom for user interviews.
 Other projects will vary every week.
 One week you may double-check the work of a new moderator we hired by reviewing a couple hundred YouTube videos to ensure they’re appropriate for kids.
 Another week you might help vet contractors we’re considering hiring by evaluating their proposals.

 If everything above excites you, we’d love to have you apply.
 A few things we’re going to look for as we review applications are:

 Available with flexible hours so you can occasionally handle things on evenings and weekends.
-While the majority of this job will be performed during normal work hours, you’re supporting two executives building a startup so every week things will come up in the evenings and weekends.
-You’ll be expected to keep an eye on communication outside of work hours, checking it periodically to spot urgent things that you need to handle quickly or you need to escalate to Keith and David.
+While the majority of this job will be performed during normal work hours, you’re supporting an executive building a startup so every week things will come up in the evenings and weekends.
+You’ll be expected to keep an eye on communication outside of work hours, checking it periodically to spot urgent things that you need to handle quickly or you need to escalate David.